 You’ll likely pay short-term capital gains taxes on the profit you made selling your options

 You sell your stock after holding it for over a year after exercising your NSOs

 You’ll likely pay long-term capital gains taxes on the profit you made selling your options

 You sell your stock after holding it for over five years after exercising NSOs

 You may be eligible for the QSBS exclusion and could potentially owe zero federal capital gains taxes on the profit you made when you sell (up to a $10M cap and depending on your company’s QSBS status at the time you exercised your option)

 When can I exercise non-qualified stock options?

-Should you choose to exercise, you can either pay in cash or sell a portion of your shares to cover the cost of exercise (this is often called a “cashless” exercise).
+If you choose to exercise, you can either pay the strike price in cash or, if your company allows it, sell a portion of your shares to cover the cost of exercise (referred to as a “cashless” exercise).
 Check to see if your company allows cashless exercises.

-If you leave your company, you’ll usually have a certain amount of time to exercise your vested NSOs.
-This period is called the “post-termination exercise” (PTE) period.
+If you leave your company, you’ll usually have a certain period of time—the post-termination exercise period (PTEP)—to exercise your vested NSOs.
 If you don’t exercise your options before this period ends, you’ll lose your opportunity to purchase them.

 To maximize your potential profit after taxes, talk to a tax advisor before exercising and selling your non-qualified stock options.
 While advisors can’t predict your company’s future stock performance, they can help you understand your next steps and minimize your tax liability.